To ski or not to ski–where should you go?

 For those that love the snow or even those that enjoy limited time with the white stuff, skiing is a common denominator.
 Whether it is downhill skiing or cross-country, snapping on the boots and winter gear is the popular winter activity across the planet.

-Of course, there are some countries that were just made for skiing but we also now have the emergence of countries you wouldn’t expect to have a ski resort.
+Of course, there are some countries that were just made for skiing but we also now have the emergence of countries (Romania, for example–one of my favorite places) you wouldn’t expect to have a ski resort.
 We have compiled a list of some of the most popular destinations along with some unique options that are definitely worth considering.

 St. Moritz is the most upscale of the resorts in Switzerland.
 It plays host to royal polo matches, the world’s most affluent and the hottest celebrities.
 People watching is one of the popular sports at the resort.